obynio/ethernet-icon/README.md

 2. Unzip the downloaded file
 3. Drag the app to your Applications folder
 4. Double click to start the app
-5. (Optional) If the app cannot be opened due to security warnings:
+5. If the app cannot be opened due to security warnings:
 	- Go to System Preferences > Security & Privacy > General.
 	- Click Open Anyway next to the blocked app.
 7. (Optional) Click the menu bar icon and select Settings to customize

 ## Usage